lurch9/Homework-1/README.md

 # Homework-1
-First homework assignment, refactoring a working code.
+First homework assignment, refactoring a working website, which had improper HTML and CSS styling.